redoste/redoste.xyz/content/posts/20230430-FCSC-2023-Controleur-de-licence.md

  * `sum(digits of YYYYYYY) % 7 == 0`
  * `sha256(input) == 0a8e35559ba20ebbc7c4db37dda07dfd3e86cf2245796da12e0b66534515ae7f`

-If the input matches all the checks, it is used as a AES key to decrypt the flag.
+If the input matches all the checks, it is used as an AES key to decrypt the flag.

 At the beginning, I was surprised by the number of possibilities for the first 4 checks and I ended up spending way too much time trying to find a mistake in my understanding of the binary or a bug in my bruteforcing logic.